kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 10 minutes, which is not frequent enough to be useful for our needs, so we will modify etcd to send them more frequently.

-When an consistent read request is received and the watch cache is enabled:
+When an consistent LIST request is received and the watch cache is enabled:

 - Get the current revision from etcd for the resource type being served.
 The returned revision is strongly consistent (guaranteed to be the latest revision via a quorum read).
 - Use the existing `waitUntilFreshAndBlock` function in the watch cache to wait briefly for the watch to catch up to the current revision.